ThomasBockhorn/Armadillo-splat/README.md

 ## Introduction ##

-Armadillo splat is a clone of the more will know game froger.
-The objective of the game is to get to the other side without getting run overed by the numerous cars on the road.
-Once you reach the other side you get a winning message.
-Fail to reach, you start again.
+Armadillo Splat is a clone of the more well-known game Frogger.
+The objective of the game is to get to the other side without getting runover by the numerous cars on the road.
+Once you reach the other side you will get a winning message.
+Fail to reach, you will start again.

 ## Instructions ##